Next Start

 An Automotive instructor helps a student adjust a vehicle's suspension in a UTI lab.

-After completing the inspection and taking notes, the technician will take the vehicle for a test drive, where he or she will be looking for a number of things, including:
+After completing the inspection and a vehicle damage report, the technician will take the vehicle for a test drive, where he or she will be looking and listening for a number of things, including:

-• If the steering wheel is level and centered while driving straight
+• The steering wheel is level and centered while driving straight

 After the test drive, the vehicle is put on a lift or alignment rack where the technician can inspect the underside and look for damaged suspension parts.
-They might find severe bends and deformation, or slight visual damage.
+They might find severe bends and deformation or slightly visible damage.

 Sometimes a technician may need to mount the alignment equipment on the vehicle itself to help determine what side the suspension damage is on and whether it is in the front or rear.
 For example, when aligning the vehicle, the technician might not be able to adjust the dimensions on the left-front side back to factory specifications, which could be a clear sign of damaged suspension parts.

 Accidents happen.
 When they do, collision repair technicians are there to help assess and fix damage to vehicles.
-If a hands-on career helping restore vehicles sounds like a good fit for you, the Collision Repair & Refinish Technology (CCRT) program at Universal Technical Institute (UTI) can help prepare you for a career in the industry.1
+If a hands-on career restoring vehicles sounds like a good fit for you, the Collision Repair & Refinish Technology (CCRT) program at Universal Technical Institute (UTI) can help prepare you to for a career in the industry.1

 During the program, students are trained in what to look for when inspecting suspension parts.
 They are taught how to do two- and four-wheel-drive vehicle alignments using state-of-the-industry equipment, and they get hands-on training replacing suspension parts.
 In the Vehicle Undercar and SRS course, students learn how to service alignment and suspension assemblies.

-Want to take the next steps toward your future?
-In just 51 to 54 weeks, you can graduate with the experience you need to feel confident as a collision repair technician.2 Learn more about UTI’s Collision Repair & Refinish Technology (CCRT) program here and request more information here.
+Want to take the next step toward pursuing a career in collision repair?
+In just 51 to 54 weeks, you can graduate with the skills you need to feel confident as an entry-level collision repair technician.
+Learn more about UTI’s CCRT program by requesting more information here.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.